leonhard-s/auraxium/docs/index.rst

 Auraxium is an object-oriented Python wrapper for the `PlanetSide 2 <https://www.planetside2.com/home>`_ API.

-It provides a comprehensive object model respresentation of the API data that facilitates the creation of bots and utilities without requiring deep knowledge of the API and its idiosyncrasies.
+It provides a comprehensive object model representation of the API data that facilitates the creation of bots and utilities without requiring deep knowledge of the API and its idiosyncrasies.

 =====